Dr Ioannis Ivrissimtzis

 PhD, I worked at the Computer

 Laboratory of Cambridge University and the Graphics Department of the Max-Planck-Institut für Informatik.
-Currently, I am a lecturer at the School of Engineering and Computing
+Currently, I am an Associate Professor at the Department of Computer Science at Durham University.

 In my Google Scholar user profile you can found an almost complete list of my publications.
 A complete list can be downloaded with my online CV.

 |Current research interests and highlights|

 |Security applications in 3D models: watermarking; steganography; steganalysis.|

 Y. Yang & I. Ivrissimtzis, ACM TOMCCAP, 10, (2), 2014, (to appear).